taylorm7/HeaviNet/README.md

 # HeaviNet
 Music Generation Neural Network

-This is a project developed by Taylor McGough for a Master of Science Thesis in the Computer Engineering Department of Virginia Tech.
+This is a project developed by Taylor McGough advised by JoAnn Paul for a Master of Science Thesis in the Computer Engineering Department of Virginia Tech.

 For questions please contact TaylorM7@vt.edu

 Publication is forthcoming.
 If you use any code or information, please reference